mattreya/matt_raio_bot_constraints/README.md

     ```

 2.  **Create and activate a virtual environment:**
-    It's highly recommended to use a virtual environment to manage project dependencies.
     ```bash
     python3 -m venv venv
     source venv/bin/activate
     ```

 3.  **Install dependencies:**
-    Install the required Python packages using `pip`.
     ```bash
     pip install -r requirements.txt
     ```

 ## Usage

 Once the project is set up, you can interact with it through the Gemini CLI using the defined slash commands.

--   **`/bandit`**: Runs the Bandit static analysis tool on the project.
--   **`/ddg`**: Performs a DuckDuckGo web search.
-You can specify a query as an argument.
--   **`/nist`**: Displays the NIST guidelines for bot development.
--   **`/preferences`**: Shows the current preferences configured for the Gemini CLI's behavior.

-## Project Structure

--   `.gemini/commands/`: Contains the `.toml` files defining the custom Gemini CLI slash commands.
--   `slash_commands.py`: Implements the Python functions that are executed by the slash commands.
--   `requirements.txt`: Lists the project's Python dependencies.
--   `NIST_guildlines.md`: Document outlining NIST guidelines for bot development.
--   `.gitignore`: Specifies files and directories to be ignored by Git.
+The main command is `/quizme`:

+-   **`/quizme`**: Starts an interactive quiz.
+You can specify the `question_style` and `topic`.
+    -   Example: `/quizme question_style="multiple choice" topic="CCNP"`